dpadGuy/UwUTools-OldRepo/README.md

 <H1 align="center">Apps Section</H1>

-**Here you can download apps like thorium, firefox, qbittorent, gimp and more ! in general the essentials that people want and need, the App Section also comes with the functionality of running any exe that you wish from the run button !**
+**Here you can download apps such as thorium, firefox, qbittorent, gimp and more ! in general the essentials that people want and need, the App Section also comes with the functionality of running any exe that you wish from the run button !**

 **If you have an app that isn't here, you can join our discord server and request an app there !**